emilleishida/MLSNeSpectra/pipeline/README.md

 	-nf	(or --no_fit	) : do not fit in all dimensions simultanniously -nc	(or --no_colors	) : do not use colors
 	-nl	(or --no_label	) : do not plot label
-	-w	(or --window	) : keep plot in interactive window, this option will not save the output automaticaly -pp	(or --plot_pars	) : plot specified pars, takes a string as input (ex: "1 2") -hs	(or --horiz_space) : set horizontal spacing between the plots -vs	(or --vert_space) : set vertical spacing between the plots
+	-w	(or --window	) : keep plot in interactive window, this will not save the output automaticaly -pp	(or --plot_pars	) : plot specified pars, takes a string as input (ex: "1 2") -hs	(or --horiz_space) : set horizontal spacing between the plots -vs	(or --vert_space) : set vertical spacing between the plots